ntrrg/ntgo/README.md

 [GitHub Issue Tracker]: https://github.com/ntrrg/ntgo/issues

 If you find a bug or you need help, file an issue at the [issue tracker][GitHub Issue Tracker].
-If you feel uncomfortable using technical tools, feel free to send me an email at ntrrgx@gmail.com.
+If you feel uncomfortable using technical tools, feel free to send us an email at ntrrgx@gmail.com.

 ## Acknowledgment

-Working on this project I use/used:
+Working on this project we use/used:

 * [Debian](https://www.debian.org/)